Singer Hebe Tien back on Weibo after flap over spaghetti picture post

 China regards Taiwan as a breakaway province and views visits by US officials to Taiwan as encouraging the independence movement on the island.

-A Chinese blogger then claimed Tien was one of the celebrities who did not support the “one China” policy after she failed to share a CCTV News’ post, which stated “There is only one China in the world”.
+A Chinese blogger then claimed Tien was one of the celebrities who did not support the "one China" policy, after the singer failed to share a CCTV News post which said "There is only one China in the world".

 Tien's song, Small Island (2010), was also accused by Chinese netizens of supporting Taiwan independence, with the track subsequently removed from several Chinese music streaming services.